wp-plugins/exclude-pages/readme.txt

 * DROPPED SUPPORT FOR WORDPRESS VERSIONS PRIOR TO VERSION 2.7
 * BUGFIX: Everything was reporting that it was excluded by an ancestor for some reason.
 Crazy.
 Fixed now.
 * LOCALISATION: Added POT file!
-Woop!
+Woo hoo!

 = v1.8.1 2010/4/19 =